fcote/fmp-rs/README.md

 # Financial Modeling Prep Web API | Rust SDK 🦀

-This is a wrapper for the Financial Modeling Prep Web API.
-It currently does not support every endpoints.
+fmp-rs is a wrapper for the Financial Modeling Prep Web API.

+This is only a partial implementation, feel free to submit a pull request for new endpoints.
+Also it currently only supports async, a pull request for a blocking client would be welcome.

 To learn how to use fmp-rs, please refer to the usage section below.